Eddieayala9965/MMA-Betting-App/README.md

 ## How It Works

-The SageCage leverages the power of advanced data analytics and machine learning to deliver personalized fight predictions and betting guidance, setting a new standard in the sports betting industry.
+The CageSage leverages the power of advanced data analytics and machine learning to deliver personalized fight predictions and betting guidance, setting a new standard in the sports betting industry.
 At the heart of our app is ChatGPT, a sophisticated AI model.